 c) is not in the 5GMM-CONNECTED mode;

 the UE shall delete the 5G NAS security context and send an initial NAS message including cleartext IEs only as described in this subclause for the case when the UE does not have a valid 5G NAS security context.

+NOTE X: UE deletes the 5G NAS security context only if the UE is not in the connected mode.

 ***** end of change *****